Well, that is an understatement! I was sobbing uncontrollably and on the verge of throwing in the towel!

 It’s totally up to you.
 Just make sure before you schedule anything, you check out the analytics.
 You don’t want to waste all that effort because you posted at the wrong time when most of your audience is offline.

-Next, I want to give you a fantastic option to avoid all this daunting process.
+Next, I want to give you a fantastic option to avoid this daunting process.

-I have created The Ultimate Social Media Content Bundle with a whole year of post ideas planned out for you.
+I have created 7+ Years Of Social Media Content Ideas with a whole year of post ideas planned out for you.
 There’s so much more inside:

 - 1600+ Content Ideas